Student Exchange Program (IU-SEP)

 - be recommended by the President or a head of a department of their home university.

-- The term of this program is either one semester or two semesters as a general rule.
+- The term of this program is generally either one semester or two semesters.

 - Spring Semester：April 1 〜 Mid-August